-In the text, the principle of commitment and coherence is fundamental to gain the confidence of the reader, because nobody likes fallacious texts.
+In the text, the principle of commitment and coherence is fundamental to gaining the confidence of the reader, because nobody likes fallacious texts.

-So don’t promises that you can’t keep, like absurd solutions.
-Being consistent in persuasive writing means producing a content with logical sequences of ideas and connections between paragraphs.
+So don’t do promises that you can’t keep, like absurd solutions.
+Being consistent in persuasive writing means producing content with logical sequences of ideas and connections between paragraphs.